Written by Julie Zelenski

-Note that the giver of unpermitted aid, i.e. the student who provides the code/design/walkthrough to another, can also be charged with a violation.
+Note that the giver of unpermitted aid, i.e. the student who provides the assistance to another, can also be charged with a violation.

-Can I include my solution code in my portfolio for internship/scholarship applications?
+Can I include solution code in my portfolio for internship/scholarship applications?

-We're delighted to hear that you are proud of your work and want to show it off!
-We are supportive, but ask that you contain the code to the intended audience.
-You may share your code via direct communication, privately-maintained repositories, restricted access, or another controlled channel. (as a suggestion, bitbucket.org offers academic users unlimited private repos).
-Making your code freely accessible on the web or maintaining a public repository at a code-sharing site will be a temptation for others who would exploit it.
-This is a bad situation we would much rather prevent than prosecute.
+Yes, if controlled.
+We're delighted to hear that you are proud of your work, but please ensure it does not go beyond its intended audience.
+You may share your code via direct communication, privately-maintained repositories, restricted access, or another controlled channel.
+Do not make your code freely accessible on the web or put in a public repository at a code-sharing site where it will be a temptation for others who would exploit it.

 What does it mean to have "third-party responsibility" under the Honor Code?

 The students and faculty agree to work together to establish and maintain standards for honorable work.
 Students are not the primary enforcers of the policy, but they give meaning and value to the Honor Code by showing their respect for it and encouraging others to the same.
-You are to model appropriate behavior in word and deed and should decline to aid or support another's actions in violation.
+You are to model appropriate behavior in word and deed and should not abet another's actions in violation.
 If asked by another to act inappropriately or you observe something improper, take reasonable action to rectify the problem: draw attention to it, ask the student to stop, remove the temptation, or alert the course staff.

-It is sad that a student with the wherewithal to be granted the privilege of a Stanford education would disrespect it in this way, and it is certainly true that they are the one who stands to lose the most by their actions.
-You can feel secure that your hard work earns you knowledge, skills, and pride that they will never have.
-If even one acts in violation, it undermines the integrity of the system and the fairness by which we all treat one another.
-When dishonest dealings are rewarded with course grades as good or better than those given for sincere achievement, it diminishes us all.
+Thank you for your commitment to integrity!
+We validate and celebrate your honest work.
+If dishonest dealings are rewarded with course grades as good or better than those given for sincere achievement, it diminishes us all.
 We demonstrate our respect for those who do right but holding accountable those who do not.
 We ask you to do your part by not providing unpermitted assistance nor giving tacit approval to dishonorable actions.